OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 ## Usage in Discretization

-The vmapped dynamics functions are called during discretization (in `openscvx/discretization.py:73-86`):
+The vmapped dynamics functions are called during discretization (in `calculate_discretization`):

 ```python
 # Setup batch inputs